 How often should I check my AI search citations?

 At minimum, weekly.
 Our data shows meaningful shifts occurring between weekly snapshots, including complete brand disappearances.
 A single monthly check cannot distinguish real trends from stochastic noise.
-As of March 2026, continuous monitoring platforms like the FogTrail AEO platform use 48-hour refresh cycles to build statistically meaningful visibility baselines.
+As of March 2026, continuous monitoring with 48-hour or shorter refresh cycles provides the baseline needed to separate signal from variance.

 Which AI engine is most stable for brand citations?

-Claude is the most deterministic engine in our dataset, producing exactly 6 brand citations across all three waves.
-ChatGPT is the most volatile, with citation counts swinging from 23 to 12 to 14.
+Claude is the most deterministic engine in our dataset, producing exactly 6 brand citations across all three waves with an 8% volatility score.
+ChatGPT is the most volatile at 39%, with citation counts swinging from 23 to 12 to 14.
 Grok stabilized after an initial jump (2 to 7 to 7).
 Perplexity and Gemini showed slow, steady declines.

 Can a brand disappear from an AI engine without doing anything wrong?